 The Selway is one of the premier wilderness multi-day trips in the West.
-Boaters typically spend three days floating the 47 miles through the heart of the Selway-Bitterroot Wilderness Area.
+Boaters typically spend four to six days floating the 47 miles through the heart of the Selway-Bitterroot Wilderness Area.
 The Selway has the best of everything: fun, technically challenging class IV whitewater, spectacular Idaho wilderness scenery, beautiful campsites, and best of all, almost no people.

 Selway permits are hard to come by, being rarest permit on the 4 Rivers Lottery.
 Only one trip with a maximum of sixteen people is allowed to launch per day.
 The Selway provides a phenomenal feeling of isolation and solitude in the Idaho wilderness.